Great Tips | Fully Felted Felt

 Figure 4

-Simply glide the work over the ridged surface with the aid of lots of soapy warm water.
+Simply glide the work over the ridged surface (don’t SHRUB!) with the aid of lots of soapy warm water.
 If your felt does not easily glide over the surface, you are not using enough soap or water.
 Work in a container to keep water and soap close at hand.
 If your felt is too dry and not well lubricated the fibres the surface will become fuzzy.
-The following items can also be used but are not quite as effective – hard blue swimming pool bubble wrap, ridges on the top of storage boxes or failing that the ridges on the drain board of your sink.

 If you still need more fulling, especially on handbags, slippers and purses you can purchase a cutting board from IKEA (Figure 5) and use the corrugated backside.
 This board is even more aggressive, so be gentle and use LOTS of soap and water.
 It will be difficult to use these more aggressive ridges if your felt is not firm enough.